The Hidden Toll: Reporting on Youth Autism and Mental Health in the Misinformation Age

 -

-Autism in children is in the national spotlight.
-Diagnoses in children have risen steadily in recent decades, and the appointment of RKF Jr. as health secretary ushered in fresh scrutiny and misinformation on the condition at the highest levels of government.
-Amidst all the debates, the reality of what it means to be a child or adolescent with the condition can easily be easily overlooked.
-Children with autism are far more likely to have mental health challenges than neurotypical peers, and are twice as likely to attempt suicide as well.
-Efforts to mask the condition can take a heavy toll on children and can also make it harder for family and friends to detect the signs of imminent crisis.
+Autism is in the national spotlight.
+Diagnoses have risen steadily in recent decades, and the appointment of RFK Jr. as health secretary ushered in fresh scrutiny and misinformation on the condition at the highest levels of government.
+Amidst all the debates, the reality of what it means to be an autistic child or adolescent is often overlooked.
+Autistic children are far more likely to have mental health challenges than neurotypical peers, and are twice as likely to attempt suicide as well.
 Standard screening tools often miss key warning signs, and interventions for neurotypical kids may not work for autistic youth.
 In this webinar, we’ll delve into new in-depth reporting that is bringing fresh attention to the mental health challenges of growing up with autism, discuss ways to counter growing misinformation about the disorder, and provide reporting guidelines that will help journalists rigorously evaluate the evidence behind new claims and treatments.

 This webinar is free and made possible by the Kristy Hammam Fund for Health Journalism.